-Every business need to earn a profit to stay in business—that’s a given.
-And along the way, it helps to have a project management tool that can show you your profit margins (or lacktherof).
+Every business needs to earn a profit to stay in business—that’s a given.
+And along the way, it helps to have a project management tool that can show you your profit margins (or lack thereof).
 LiquidPlanner gives you those dollar figures that tell you how you’re doing financially—provided you’ve entered all the necessary data to put those rate sheets to work for you.

 How to build out a project to see profitability

 First, you need the right data.
 In order to get an accurate report on profitability, you and your team must do three things: